Mastercard-Gateway/simplify-nymi-example-ios/README.md

 2. Update API Keys (line 114) & Server URL (line 148) values in [ViewController.m] (https://github.com/simplifycom/simplify-nymi-example-ios/blob/master/Classes/ViewController.m)

+3. Update local IP for emulator (line 12) with whatever your local IP is.

-3. Start the Nymulator
+4. Start the Nymulator - Add a New Device and activate it.

-4. Run the Project
+5. Run the Project

+6. Tap Start to connect to the Nymulator

+7. Tap Pay to initiate a Simplify Payment